 In Fare there are some moorings available in front of the main wharf.
 These belong to the Huahine Yacht Club.
 You will need to contact them directly to arrange to have a mooring.
 Their telephone is 689 40 68 70 81.
 This was confirmed by them on 9 November 2020.

 If you don’t want or can’t get a mooring it is our understanding that you can still anchor in this area.
 Be aware that the swell and current can be strong.
 It’s not uncommon for anchors to drag here.
-If it’s still possible to anchor not the south side of the bay here we highly recommend it.
+If it’s still possible to anchor on the south side of the bay here we highly recommend it.
 There was far less traffic and it was very safe and peaceful.

 The are many other places in Huahine for cruisers to stay.
 Unfortunately we didn’t get to any of them.
 For more information on the other anchorages we’d suggest checking the Soggy Paws Compendium.